emily-palaska/mosaic/results/synthesis/query3x.md

 >The np variable is a Python package that provides a large collection of mathematical functions and data structures.
 It
 - n:<br>
 >The value of n is 1000 which is the number of samples in the dataset.
-- print:<br>
->The variable print is used to print the correlation matrix of the input data.
-It is used to check
-- pls1:<br>
->pls1 is a PLSRegression object which is used to perform PLS regression.
-PLS regression
 - LinearRegression:<br>
 >LinearRegression is a linear regression model that fits a linear model with coefficients w to minimize the residual sum
 - axes:<br>